Xonshiz/ReadComicOnline-Downloader/README.md

 * Option to download Latest or Older releases.

-* Option to choose Qulity of Images.
+* Option to choose Quality of Images.

 * File name Fix and some Minor Bug Fix

 * Annual Issues are downloaded properly now.

+* Option to download certain chapters within a range.

 ## Contributors:
 Thank you guys for pull requests and fixing silly issues.